Grassholme Reservoir

 Grassholme Reservoir is a large reservoir in County Durham, England.
 It is situated in Lunedale, which is a side valley of the River Tees, about 2 mi south of Middleton-in-Teesdale.
 It supplies water for Teesdale and Teesside and is owned by Northumbrian Water.
 Its main recreational use is as an angling centre.

+The reservoir was built between 1900 and 1914, with a final price of £534,150; the extra time and excessive cost was put down to poor ground conditions.